jaccon/NodeTelegramBot/README.md

 #### Bot 05
 In Bot 05 we use a listening a string and regex to reply to user.

+#### Bot 06
+Working with custom keyboard to generate a custom hears and types

 Happy coding ;-).
 by @Jaccon